 1. The rest of the whey drains out of the curds so you have a firmer cheese, and

 2. the Feta begins to develop it’s characteristic tangyness.
 The longer it hangs, the drier and tangier the cheese will be.

 You can turn the cheese in the cloth to make a smoother top if you want to.

-Use this crumbled on salads, egg dishes, or my Brown Rice Pilaf with Preserved Lemons.
+Use this wonderfully tangy, salty goodness crumbled on salads, in egg dishes, or even in my Brown Rice Pilaf with Preserved Lemons.